How To Add a Git Remote

 git remote add staging email@example.com:user/repo_name.git

-git remote command to list the remote connections:
+git remote command to list the remote connections and verify that the new remote was successfully added:

 git remote -v